erikastiebel/popover/README.md

 ## Introduction

-This application is to laborate on an action menu that is flexible and can support multiple menu formats and menu item variants.
+This application is to experiment on an action menu that is flexible and can support multiple menu formats and menu item variants.

 ## Requirements